Definition of Traditional Marketing

 Marketers like both Outbound and Inbound marketing.

-There are five broad steps how inbound marketing works on:
+There are five broad steps in how inbound marketing works on:

 The comparative analysis of inbound and outbound marketing is presented below.
 This would finally depend on the digital marketers to make a harmony in applying the different facets of both these marketing concepts and make a steady sale without compromising the goodwill of the company this is the traditional marketing definition.